-(a) In this section, "record" means information that is inscribed on a tangible medium or

-- 1 that is stored in an electronic or other medium and is retrievable in perceivable form. - 2 (b) A power holder of a releasable power of appointment may release the power in whole - 3 or in part: - 4 (1) by substantial compliance with a method provided in the terms of the - 5 instrument creating the power; or - 6 (2) if the terms of the instrument creating the power do not provide a method or - 7 the method provided in the terms of the instrument is not expressly made exclusive, by a record - 8 manifesting clear and convincing evidence of the holder's intent.
+- [(a) In this section, "record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (b)] A powerholder of a releasable power of appointment may release the power in whole or in part: - (1) by substantial compliance with a method provided in the terms of the instrument creating the power; or - (2) if the terms of the instrument creating the power do not provide a method or the method provided in the terms of the instrument is not expressly made exclusive, by a record manifesting the powerholder's intent by clear and convincing evidence.